Who Was Judy Garland?

 Garland wed former bandleader and club manager Mickey Deans in March 1969.
 However, just a few months later, on June 22, 1969, she died in London of what was reported to be an accidental overdose.

-The legacy of Garland has been carried on by her daughters Liza Minnelli and Lorna Luft, both of whom are singers and have had varying degrees of success.
+The legacy of Garland has been carried on by her daughters, both of whom are singers and have had varying degrees of success.
 Lorna wrote about her life with Garland in her 1998 autobiography, Me and My Shadows: A Family Memoir.
 It became the basis for the 2001 television mini-series Life with Judy Garland: Me and My Shadows.
-Both of the featured actresses—Tammy Blanchard as young Judy and Judy Davis as more mature Judy—took home Emmy Awards for their portrayals of the famed entertainer.
+Both of the featured actresses — Tammy Blanchard as young Judy and Judy Davis as more mature Judy — took home Emmy Awards for their portrayals of the famed entertainer.

-Nearly 50 years after her death, Garland continues to maintain a devoted following.
-There are countless fan sites online as well as published biographies that explore almost every aspect of her life—from her brilliant talent, her professional successes and failures, and her myriad of personal struggles.
+Despite her premature death, Garland continues to maintain a devoted following.
+There are countless fan sites online as well as published biographies that explore almost every aspect of her life — from her brilliant talent, her professional successes and failures, and her myriad of personal struggles.
 In celebration of the late star, the Judy Garland Museum at her birthplace holds an annual festival.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!